2017 Starwood Preferred Guest Review – WalletHub Editors

 The SPG Credit Card

-The Starwood Preferred Guest® Credit Card from American Express requires excellent credit for approval and offers 25,000 bonus Starpoints for making $3,000 in charges for the first three months your account is open.
+The Starwood Preferred Guest® Credit Card from American Express (American Express is a WalletHub partner) requires excellent credit for approval and offers 25,000 bonus Starpoints for making $3,000 in charges for the first three months your account is open.
 You’ll also get 2 points per $1 spent at Starwood hotels and 1 point per $1 on everything else.
 Its $95 annual fee is currently waived for the first year as well.

 For more info about this offer, check out WalletHub’s Starwood Preferred Guest® Credit Card Review.